Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 \subsubsection{\textbf{HaX-CoNN}}

-\ac{HaX-CoNN} \cite{HaX-CoNN} is similar to \ac{LP} as it is scheduling multiple \ac{DNN}.
-The difference is that \ac{LP} uses linear programming to minimize latency, and \ac{HaX-CoNN} uses a constraint-based satisfiability problem to minimize the latency or maximize the throughput (the objective changes depending on the application), as shown by Equation \ref{eq:HaX-CoNN_objective}.

-Moreover, \ac{HaX-CoNN} implements a switching technique between the \ac{DLA} and GPU execution, as depicted in Fig. \ref{fig:HaX-CoNN_timing}, which results in a swifter pipeline for the concurrent execution of \ac{DNN}s.
-The CPU is not considered in executing tasks but rather to carry out the scheduling in the case of the \ac{D-HaX-CoNN}.
-Similar to \ac{AxoNN}, \ac{HaX-CoNN} considers memory contention in terms of transition time.
-However, it differs from \ac{AxoNN} and \ac{LP} with the use of \ac{PCCS} \cite{PCCS} to further evaluate the effect of memory contention caused by the concurrent execution of layers.
-This is evident from Equation \ref{eq:HaX-CoNN_equation_time}, where the value of \( C_{N_n, s(N_n)} \) is found using \ac{PCCS}, unlike \ac{AxoNN} where \( pipeline \) value is from the profiling data alone \cite{AxoNN}.
+\ac{HaX-CoNN} \cite{HaX-CoNN} is built on Herald and \ac{H2H}.
+The difference is that it uses a constraint-based satisfiability problem to minimize the latency or maximize the throughput (the objective changes depending on the application), as shown by Equation \ref{eq:HaX-CoNN_objective}.
+Additionally, it considers memory contention caused by the concurrent execution of layers with the use of \ac{PCCS} \cite{PCCS}.
+This is evident from Equation \ref{eq:HaX-CoNN_equation_time}, where the value of \( C_{N_n, s(N_n)} \) is found using \ac{PCCS}.